indentlabs/gpt-3-experiments/README.md

 #  GPT-3 Experiments for Worldbuilding

-This repo contains example prompts for OpenAI's GPT-3 API and the resulting AI-generated texts for an assortment of tasks.
+This repo contains example prompts for OpenAI's GPT-3 API and the resulting AI-generated texts for an assortment of worldbuilding tasks.
 Each task is meant to illustrate how GPT-3 can be used in the worldbuilding process for writers, game designers, roleplayers, and other worldbuilders.
-Each experiment's prompt is also designed to be populated with notebook data from Notebook.ai, which should result in output more personalized to fit better into worlds in progress.
+Each experiment's prompt is also designed to be populated with notebook data from [Notebook.ai](https://www.notebook.ai), which should result in output more personalized to fit better into worlds in progress.

 All generated texts in this repo are completely unedited and uncurated unless explicitly stated otherwise.